AlgoveraAI/algo_dockers/README.md

 sh scripts/build-docker.sh generative-art
 ```

-- Create a personal account on Docker Hub.
+- Create a personal account on [Docker Hub](https://hub.docker.com/).
-- Ask core team to add you to the Algovera organization on Docker Hub.
+- Ask core team to add you to the [Algovera organization](https://hub.docker.com/orgs/algovera) on Docker Hub.
+- The Docker images for use with algorithms in a C2D flow are in the [algo_dockers](https://hub.docker.com/repository/docker/algovera/algo_dockers/general) repo
 - Install the Docker CLI.
 - Login with your Docker Hub username and password: